 When not prop making, she works as a prop stylist or interior stylist for brands such as Rimmel, Sally Hansen and The Sunday Times.

 The work is diverse and varies with each client.
-If not prop styling for beauty brands she’ll be sourcing props, setting up flat lays or creating small animated GIF for the brand to use on their social media channels.
+If not prop styling for beauty brands she’ll be sourcing props, setting up flat lays or creating small animated GIFs for the brand to use on their social media channels.
 When interior styling, Toni will start by examining the brief and then creating a mood board which will pull together items of furniture, textures, colours and surfaces that then create the essence of the brief.

 So how did all this begin?
 Toni had a part time sales assistant job at Top Shop whilst studying at university.
 Each resident artist was given the opportunity to paint their own murals and get credited for their work.